ClaraNeuburger/Master-thesis-Inverted-Pendulum-with-Reaction-Wheel/README.md

 ## 3D design and printing
 The prototype was mainly 3D-printed except for the pendulum rod made of carbon fiber (30cm long hollow cylinder of outer radius 7.5mm).
 All other components were designed on Fusion360 and 3D-printed in PLA.
 The CAD files are available in the folder *'Fusion360'*.

+A short readme is available in this folder and explains the role of each component and how they are connected to each other.

+The final prototype is shown bellow.
 <p align="center">
   <img src="Images/Final prototype.png" width="800px">
 </p>